Chiari II malformation

-A Chiari II malformation is a relatively common congenital malformation of the spine and posterior fossa characterised by lumbosacral spina bifida aperta / myelomeningocoele and a small posterior fossa with descent of the brain stem.
+Chiari II malformations are relatively common congenital malformations of the spine and posterior fossa characterized by myelomeningocele (lumbosacral spina bifida aperta) and a small posterior fossa with descent of the brainstem, cerebellar tonsils, and vermis through the foramen magnum.
 Numerous associated abnormalities are also frequently encountered.

-Chiari II malformations are encountered relatively commonly with an incidence of ~1:1000 live births 7.
-When a child is born with a myelomeningocoele the vast majority (~95%) have an associated Chiari II malformation.
+Chiari II malformations are encountered relatively commonly, with an incidence of ~1:1000 live births 7.
+When a child is born with a myelomeningocele, the vast majority (~95%) have an associated Chiari II malformation.

-Given the wide range of anatomical severity as well as the large number of associated abnormalities which are sometimes encountered, it should be no surprise that the clinical presentation of patients with Chiari II malformations is also varied both in character and severity.
-One can divide the presentation according to the age of the individual (although most will have life long sequelae) as follows 7:
+Given the wide range of anatomical severity, as well as a large number of associated abnormalities that are sometimes encountered, it should be no surprise that the clinical presentation of patients with Chiari II malformations is also varied both in character and severity.
+The presentation can be divided according to the age of the individual (although most will have lifelong sequelae) as follows 7:

 - young adult

 While Chiari I malformation is thought to result from a small posterior fossa, Chiari II occurs due to in utero malformation of the spine and cranial structures, resulting in a characteristic displacement of the medulla, fourth ventricle, and cerebellum through the foramen magnum.

 As almost all neonatal patients with Chari II have myelomeningocele, it has been suggested that the underlying etiology is that of in utero CSF leak due to open spinal dysraphism.
 Older patients with Chiari II without myelomeningocele are thought to have had either a smaller neural tube defect or subsequent closure of the defect in utero.

 - cranial vault

 Classical signs described on ultrasound include